 Not only that, but it could also be the case that the sensor has taken a few seconds to obtain a heart rate reading.
 Those first moments without data do not exist in the activity file, which causes the curves, which are already difficult to align, to be separated from each other.
 It may seem that there is a delay between the different sensors, but this is a standard problem.
 You will see some of these examples later on,

-Let's start with something easy: a smooth roller training.
-No sudden changes of intensity or other movements beyond holding the handlebars of the bike and without much ambient light (the biggest enemy of the optical sensor).
-The first minutes should always be discarded, because all sensors, optical or pectoral, need a period of "adaptation".
+We'll start with something easy.
+A gentle training session on a roller.
+No sudden changes in intensity or other movements other than holding the handlebars of the bike and without much ambient light (the greatest enemy of the optical sensor).
+The first few minutes should always be discarded, as all sensors, whether optical or pectoral, need a period of "adaptation".

 All four give very similar records, except in the case of Garmin that you can see peaks throughout the activity.
 Probably the tape was a little loose and was moving when playing with Stryd.
 But you can see how the data read by the Apple Watch is correct.

 We continue with another test not too complicated for an optical pulse sensor.
 Running at a constant pace.
 In this case a half marathon without competing, therefore without going too strong.
 Again we have a good overall result of the Apple Watch with two small objections.
 In the 40th minute loses the reading, as you can see how the graph makes a completely straight line.
 And finally we can see two peaks, possibly caused by an increase in cadence as it is the last stretch of the race.

 Neither of these two points concern me, a one-off reading failure can happen "in the best of families".

 But we're going to increase the degree of difficulty with rhythm changes and interval training.
 A smooth trot finishing the training with 3 series of 90m at full throttle.
 Here we have the first problem of alignment of the graphs.